kevindowling/FreelancingExamples/WebTrafficVisualizer/README.md

 # Site Traffic Visualization

-This project provides a visual representation of traffic to a site using data from an nginx access log.
+This project provides a visual representation of traffic to a site using data from its nginx access log.
 It visualizes the geographic origin of the requests and how they interact with the server.

 ![Traffic Map](Capture.PNG)